menhera-org/nc.menhera.org/src/index.md

 ## MAC Address

-We are assigned a MAC address block from IEEE:
+We have been assigned a MAC address block from IEEE:

 | range | start | end |
 |-------|-------|-----|